FacettsOpen/exodify/README.md

 * For now only the number of trackers

-## How to install dev version
+## How to install from sources

+Download the 'source/' folder.

-Download the self-signed plugin [here](/dist/exodify-0.1.2-an+fx.xpi), then type about:addons in the firefox URL bar and click on the wheel icon and 'Install Add-On From File...' and select the file downloaded.
+In Firefox type about:addons in the URL and click on the wheel icon and 'Install Add-On From File...' and select the manifest.json file in the source folder.

+In chrome, type chrome://extensions/ and then 'Load Unpacked' and point to the 'source' folder.